Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Introduction

-The RHIC forward~(RHICf) experiment was designed to perform a measurement similar to the LHCf at RHIC located in Brookhaven National Laboratory and investigate the collision-energy scaling law of forward particle production proposed in Ref.~\cite{FeynmanScaling}, so-called the Feynman scaling, via comparisons of the LHCf results.
-Whereas the LHCf reported the scaling of forward \pizero$\;$ production between $\sqrt{s}$ 2.76 and 7 TeV~\cite{LHCf_Pi0_Run1}, the scaling can be tested by a LHCf--RHICf comparison in more than 10 times wider energy range than that.
-This study analyzed the data acquired with the RHICf detector in June 2017 with $pp$ collisions at $\sqrt{s}$ = 510 GeV and presented the measured inclusive differential production cross-section of photons in the six pseudorapidity regions covering $\eta$ $>$ 6.1 as a function of Feynman $x$ (hereafter \xF \footnote{It is calculated as \xF = $E_{\gamma} / E_{\mathrm{beam}}$, where $E_{\gamma}$ and $E_{\mathrm{beam}}$ are the energies of photons and beams (255 GeV).} ).
-Furthermore, the results in three additional regions covering the same \xF-\pT~phase spaces as the LHCf result at $\sqrt{s}$ = 7 and 13 TeV were obtained and subsequently compared to test the Feynman scaling.
+The RHICf forward~(RHICf) experiment performed a measurement at the Relativistic Heavy Ion Collider~(RHIC), which was similar to that of the LHCf.
+The aim was to investigate the collision-energy scaling law of forward particle production proposed in Ref.~\cite{FeynmanScaling}, the so-called Feynman scaling, via comparisons with the LHCf results.
+Whereas LHCf reported the scaling of forward \pizero$\;$ production between $\sqrt{s}$ = 2.76 and 7 TeV~\cite{LHCf_Pi0_Run1}, the scaling can be tested by a LHCf--RHICf comparison over a more than 10 times wider energy range.
+This letter presents the differential production cross-section of photons in six pseudorapidity regions covering $\eta$ $>$ 6.1, as a function of Feynman x (hereafter \xF), which corresponds to the photon energies normialized with the beam energy (255 GeV), based on data acquired with the RHICf detector in June 2017 during $pp$ collisions at $\sqrt{s}$ = 510 GeV.
+Furthermore, the results in three additional regions covering the same \xF-\pT~phase space as the LHCf results at $\sqrt{s}$ = 7 and 13 TeV were obtained and subsequently compared to test the Feynman scaling.